 Diseases of the lower airways or lung parenchyma may also result in respiratory failure.
 Reactive airway disease, characterized by distal airway swelling, increased secretions and airway constriction, is a common cause of respiratory distress/failure.
 Children with asthma, bronchiolitis, and bronchopulmonary dysplasia (BPD) all have a component of reactive airways disease.

 Asthma is a common chronic inflammatory disease of the airways characterized by variable and recurring symptoms, reversible airway obstruction, and bronchospasm.
 The intrathoracic lower airways are narrowed, which results in expiratory wheezing.
 The narrowing is a result of bronchiolar smooth muscle hypertrophy/proliferation, bronchoconstriction, and narrowing due to excessive secretion of mucus.
 Exacerbations are often triggered by viral respiratory infections as well as allergens.
 CXR reveals hyperaeration and areas of atelectasis due to mucus plugging.
 Treatment generally includes oxygen, bronchodilators, and steroids.
-Bronchodilators may be inhaled intermittently, continuously, and/or with a continuous IV infusion.
+Bronchodilators may be administered via inhlation intermittently or continuously, as well as via the intravenous route as a continuous infusion.
 In severe cases high-flow nasal cannula (HFNC), continuous positive airway pressure (CPAP), bilevel positive airway pressure (BiPAP), and in patients with exhaustion/respiratory failure, intubation and mechanical ventilation may be necessary.
 Other controversial therapies include methylxanthines, magnesium, heliox, and inhaled anesthetics.
 Helium/oxygen mixtures have a lower density than nitrogen/oxygen (room air) mixtures and, therefore, flow through narrow airways with less turbulence.
 Magnesium is a smooth muscle relaxant and has been found to be useful for severe asthma in some studies.

 Bronchiolitis is a viral illness characterized by respiratory distress, retractions, and wheezing due to airway narrowing.
 Multiple viruses can cause acute bronchiolitis.
 One of the most common is Respiratory Syncytial Virus (RSV).
 CXR generally shows hyperaeration and areas of atelectasis.
 Oxygen via nasal cannula, HFNC, CPAP, or BiPAP may be helpful and prevent the need for intubation.
-Bronchodilators may be helpful.
+Bronchodilators might be helpful but if clinical improvement is not seen, they should not be continued.
 Corticosteroids are most helpful in those with a prior history of reactive airway disease or chronic lung disease.

-Chronic lung disease.
 Children with a history of prematurity and/or prior long-term mechanical ventilation will often develop chronic lung disease (CLD) or bronchopulmonary dysplasia (BPD) with scarring of the lung and hyperactive airways.
 CLD exacerbations may present with hyperaeration and wheezing and are often initiated by upper respiratory infections (URIs).
-Frequently, patients with CLD may be on home oxygen, chronic bronchodilators and/or steroid inhalers.
+Frequently, patients with CLD may be on home oxygen, chronic bronchodilators, diuretics, and/or corticosteroid inhalers.
 IV or enteral corticosteroids may be useful in treating the acute airway inflammation.
 More frequent bronchodilators (or continuous bronchodilators) may also be helpful.
 See the chapter on BPD for further details.

 Pneumonia reduces lung compliance and increases ventilation perfusion (V/Q) mismatching due to lung parenchymal injury, alveolar disease (alveoli filled with fluid or pus), along with decreased or inactivated surfactant.
 Areas of atelectasis are also common due to mucus plugging.
 The patient with pneumonia may have grunting respirations in addition to hypoxemia, tachypnea, rales, retractions, and nasal flaring.
 Grunting is a noise produced by the patient as they close the glottis prematurely with each breath.
 This is done unconsciously in order to increase their airway distending pressure in an effort to keep the affected alveoli open, thus increasing intrinsic PEEP.
 The etiology of pneumonia may be viral or bacterial, the most common organisms being RSV and pneumococcus.
 Aspiration of oral secretions or gastric contents may lead to aspiration pneumonia.

 Viral pneumonia is usually associated with a viral upper respiratory tract prodrome, followed by increasing cough and work of breathing.
 Diffuse rales may be present.
 Fever is usually low grade, and WBC count is not significantly elevated.
 Viral respiratory cultures and/or rapid antigen testing techniques are useful in making the diagnosis.
 The CXR generally shows diffuse interstitial infiltrates.
 The most common organisms in children are influenza, RSV, and parainfluenza, but also include herpes (in neonates), metapneumovirus, adenovirus, and CMV (in immunosuppressed patients).
 Antibiotics are not indicated unless there is concern for a bacterial superinfection.
 Potential antivirals include oseltamivir to treat influenza, acyclovir for herpes, and gancyclovir for CMV.
-There are no antivirals proven to be effective for metapneumovirus, or adenovirus, but there are reports of ribavirin and cedofovir being useful in the treatment of pneumonia due to adenovirus in immunocompromised patients.
+There are no proven antiviral therapies for metapneumovirus, but ribavirin has been reported to be useful in some cases.
+Cidofovir is being used in the treatment of life threatening cases of adenovirus.

 Treatment of the child with pneumonia and respiratory failure may include oxygen, antibiotics (if a bacterial process is thought to be present), and chest physiotherapy to help open atelectatic areas and to promote coughing and mucus drainage.
 The provision of CPAP (or positive end-expiratory pressure in intubated patients) improves V/Q matching by improving ventilation of the involved alveoli.
 In some patients, HFNC or CPAP alone will be sufficient to adequately restore oxygenation, but in some cases, BiPAP or endotracheal intubation and provision of mechanical ventilation will be necessary.
 In cases of persistent hypoxemia, pulmonary hypertension should be considered.
 An echocardiogram may be warranted vs a trial of inhaled nitric oxide.
 Inhaled nitric oxide (iNO) is a selective pulmonary vasodilator, and if pulmonary hypertension is present improvement with NO is fairly immediate.
-Due to consideration that pneumonia may result in damage to surfactant, trials of surfactant have been done.
-However, the results have not been consistent.
+Due to the possibility that pneumonia may result in damage to surfactant, clinical trials giving intratracheal surfactant have been done; however these have not been consistently shown to be effective.

 Respiratory failure in neonates is covered in the neonatology section, so it will not be reviewed in this chapter.